MinZeng1990/EP-ENSVM/README.md

 # Usage
 In this GitHub project, we give a demo to show how EP-ENSVM works.

-In Raw data folder, we give the raw protein sequences and their labels.
+In Raw data folder, we provide the raw protein sequences and their labels.

+In Processed features folder, we provide the processed protein sequence features obtained by Pseudo Amino Acid Composition (PseAAC) tool.

-In predicted results by 8 centrality methods folder, we give the results of 8 centrality methods.
+In predicted results by 8 centrality methods folder, we provide the results of 8 centrality methods.

 In